Indonesia Open Super 1000: PV Sindhu, HS Prannoy register impressive straight-game wins

-PV Sindhu and HS Prannoy came through with straight-game wins on the opening day of the Indonesia Open Super 1000 event on Tuesday.
+PV Sindhu and HS Prannoy came through with straight-game wins on the opening day of the Indonesia Open Super 1000 event on Tuesday in Jakarta.

 Sindhu and Prannoy, India’s top-ranked singles shuttlers, made it to the round of 16 with relative ease against tricky opponents.